Student Life and Conduct

 III.
 If the student is dissatisfied with the solution proposed by the administration, the student may appeal, in writing, to the President.
 The student may include additional information or facts in the written appeal.
 The President may make a final decision immediately or elect to form a grievance-hearing committee to consider the complaint.
 The committee, if appointed, will review all written documents and forward their recommendation to the President, whose decision shall be final.

 All student grievances must first be addressed internally.
-If the internal resources have been exhausted and the grievance is not satisfactorily resolved, the student may file a complaint with the agencies listed below:
+If the internal resources have been exhausted and the grievance is not satisfactorily resolved, the student may file a complaint with the:

 Texas Higher Education Coordinating Board